-In 1992, a group of concerned students submitted to Dean of Students, Ron Klepcyk, and Provost, Warren Board, a proposal for an African American Resource Room, which was created in Chandler Residence Hall.
+|1992||A group of concerned students submitted to Dean of Students Ron Klepcyk and Provost Warren Board a proposal for an African-American Resource Room, which was created in the Chandler Residence Hall.
 A grant by the United Church of Christ was used to provide resources for the room.|

-|1993||Upon the recommendation of the Provost Board to the Board of Trustees, the Office of Multicultural Affairs was created in 1993.
-The primary function of the office was to create and maintain supportive programs for the development and advancement of mainly, African-American students.
-L'Tanya Richmond was hired as the founding director and served in both Multicultural Affairs and Admissions.|
+|1993||Upon the recommendation of Provost Warren Board to the Board of Trustees, the Office of Minority Affairs was created.
+The primary function of the office was to create and maintain supportive programs for the development and advancement of African-American students.
+La’Tanya Richmond ‘87 was hired as the founding director and served joint appointments in both Multicultural Affairs and Admissions.|